All Episodes

 The summer of 1864 and the summer of 2004 is eerily similar on a number of tracks.

-It's in that election of 1864 is arguably the most important election in American history, as is the forthcoming, the upcoming election that we're now facing.
+That election of 1864 is arguably the most important election in American history, as is the forthcoming, the upcoming election that we're now facing.

 The story of the Secret Service is fascinating.

-And he's an active the Secret Service pulls off its greatest coup by helping him write the campaign platform for 1864, which is an armistice to basically end the war.
+And he's an active, the Secret Service pulls off its greatest coup by helping him write the campaign platform for 1864, which is an armistice to basically end the war.

 And these men know that if you have an armistice, it's almost impossible to restart the war.

-And it would have meant the uh the continuation of the independence of the South.
+Within that was also the continuation of slavery, and it would have meant the continuation of the independence of the South.

 And there's all of these things that the Secret Service is doing in these influence operations to influence the election.

-And it was working because at this time in 1864, there was hundreds of thousands of union desertions, the armies were going nowhere, and it looked like the war would not be won.
+And it was working because at this time in 1864, there were hundreds of thousands of Union desertions.

-The South had complete almost complete uh support from its population, and they didn't have to win the war, they had to merely survive.
+The South had complete, almost complete support from its population, and they didn't have to win the war.

-I'm gonna be beat badly.
+I'm going to be beat badly.

 And he does something that's really extraordinary.

-It's it's an amazing story.
+It's an amazing story.

 I've read that in the book.

-It it's a fantastic book, and I cannot recommend it highly enough.
+It's a fantastic book, and I cannot recommend it highly enough.

-Again, as I said, I don't read a lot of history just because I don't have the time, but I read Patrick O'Donnell, his new book, The Unvanquished, The Untold Story of Lincoln's Special Forces, The Manhunt for Mosby's Rangers, and the Shadow War that forged America's special operations.
+Again, as I said, I don't read a lot of history just because I don't have the time, but I read Patrick O'Donnell, his new book, The Unvanquished, The Untold Story of Lincoln's Special Forces, The Manhunt for Mosby's Rangers, and the Shadow War that Forged America's Special Operations.

 It will give you hope because it shows the kind of battles that we fought before and that we won.